department-of-veterans-affairs/va.gov-team/teams/vsa/delivery/sprint-objectives/sprint-objectives-guide.md

 - In days leading up to the end of the Sprint:
   - Friday: start brainstorming potential sprint objectives
-  - Monday afternoon: Finish your draft objectives for internal and DSVA review
+  - Monday: Draft your objectives for internal and DSVA review
   - Tuesday: review DSVA's feedback and share with your product team (if not already shared)
   - Wednesday: do Sprint Planning, using the objectives as your guide for which GitHub issues should be in the Current Sprint.
-  - Wednesday (post-Sprint Planning): Submit finalized objectives for DSVA awareness
+  - Wednesday (post-Sprint Planning): Submit finalized objectives for DSVA and team awareness

 ## How to update Sprint Objectives for the Report
 - Add a status symbol in front of each objective for your team